Table of Contents

 Uber Apk Signer #

-A tool that helps signing, zip aligning and verifying multiple Android application packages (APKs) with either debug or provided release certificates (or multiple).
-It supports v1, v2 and v3 Android signing scheme .
+A tool that helps to sign, zip aligning and verifying multiple Android application packages (APKs) with either debug or provided release certificates (or multiple).
+It supports v1, v2, v3 Android signing scheme and v4 Android signing scheme.
 Easy and convenient debug signing with embedded debug keystore.
 Automatically verifies signature and zipalign after every signing.